adwise-fiu/Level-Site-PPDT/README.md

 ### Re-running with different experiments
 If you are just re-running the client with the same or different values file, just re-run the above command again.
-Howver, if you want to test with another data set, best to just rebuild the environment by deleting everything first.
+However, if you want to test with another data set, best to just rebuild the environment by deleting everything first.

 ```bash
 kubectl delete -f k8/client